GUIDE: What are the steps to choose an ERP for a service company?

 • Cost of support

-• Import management and migration of historical data
+• Management of imports and migration of historical data

 • Customization and specific developments

-Questions to ask about ERP deployment and integration include:
+Here are questions to ask about ERP deployment and integration:

 • Are the integration teams internal or external to your teams?

-• What is the level of support, what is the time spent by the ERP editor's teams and by the customers' teams?
+• What level of support, what time spent by the ERP publisher's teams, and by the client teams?

 • How does the data recovery work?

-• How do you set up connectors with other software?
+• How are connectors set up with other software?

-• What are the trainings done before the go-live?
+• What training is carried out before the go-live?

 3. Generic points about the company